CodeOptimization/dataStructure/JavaRelated.md

         //Set
         Set<Integer> set = new HashSet<>();
         //Adds the specified element to this set if it is not already present (optional operation).
-Returns false  if
+Returns
-        // list size doesn't change.
+        //false  if list size doesn't change.
         set.add(0); //true
         set.add(0); //false
         //Removes the specified element from this set if it is present (optional operation).
-Returns false  if list size
+Returns false
-        // doesn't change.
+        //if list size doesn't change.
         set.remove(0);
         //Returns true if this set contains the specified element.
-More formally, returns true if and only if this set
+More formally, returns true if and only
-        // contains an element e such that (o==null ? e==null : o.equals(e)).
+        //if this set contains an element e such that (o==null ? e==null : o.equals(e)).
         if (set.contains(0)) {
         }
         //Returns true if this set contains no elements.